gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 Protection Operator for User Data encryption/decription via the API shown in {{sctp-DTLS-chunk-layering}} to create the necessary DTLS key contexts.
-Both a DTLS Key context for traffic and a DTLS Key contect for restart should be created.
+Both a DTLS Key context for traffic and a DTLS Key contect for restart SHOULD be created.

 DTLS 1.3 handshake messages, that are transported as SCTP User Data with dedicated PPID = 4242, SHALL be sent and received as plain DATA